Veterinary Technology – Wildlife Rehabilitation

 14 Hours

 This introductory course begins with the basic principles of living matter and evolves to consider the mammalian body and how it works.
-While the focus is on the domestic dog and cat, comparative differences between small animals and livestock are covered.
-By the end of the course, the student has covered the following body systems- integumentary, skeletal, muscular, cardiovascular, lymphatic, respiratory and digestive.
+While the focus is on the domestic dog and cat, comparative differences between small animals, livestock and avian systems are covered.
+By the end of the course, the student has covered the following body systems – integumentary, skeletal, muscular, cardiovascular and respiratory.

 56 Hours